Doctor of Osteopathic Medicine

-One notable difference between DO and MD training is that DOs spend an additional 300–500 hours to study a set of hands-on manipulation (OMT) of the human musculoskeletal system along with learning conventional Western medicine and surgery like their MD peers.
+One notable difference between DO and MD training is that DOs spend an additional 300–500 hours to study pseudoscientific hands-on manipulation of the human musculoskeletal system (osteopathic manipulative technique) alongside conventional evidence-based medicine and surgery like their MD peers.
+However, most DOs do not practice this manipulation.

-Upon completing osteopathic medical school, a DO graduate must enter an internship or residency training program, which may be followed by fellowship training.
+Upon completing medical school, a DO graduate can enter an internship or residency training program, which may be followed by fellowship training.
 DO graduates attend the same graduate medical education programs as their MD counterparts.

 History

 Osteopathy, the older form of osteopathic medicine, began in the United States in 1874.
 The term "osteopathy" was coined by the physician and surgeon Andrew Taylor Still, who named his new discipline of medicine "osteopathy", reasoning that "the bone, osteon, was the starting point from which [he] was to ascertain the cause of pathological conditions".
 He founded the American School of Osteopathy (now A.T.
 Still University of the Health Sciences) in Kirksville, Missouri, for the teaching of osteopathy on May 10, 1892.
 While the state of Missouri granted the right to award the MD degree, he remained dissatisfied with the limitations of conventional medicine and instead chose to retain the distinction of the DO degree.
 In 1898 the American Institute of Osteopathy started the Journal of Osteopathy (presently known as the Journal of Osteopathic Medicine) and by that time four states recognized the profession.

 The osteopathic medical profession has evolved into two branches: non-physician manual medicine osteopaths, who were educated and trained outside the United States; and US-trained osteopathic physicians, who conduct a full scope of medical and surgical practice.
 The regulation of non-physician manual medicine osteopaths varies greatly between jurisdictions.
 In the United States, osteopathic physicians holding the DO degree have the same rights, privileges, and responsibilities as physicians with a Doctor of Medicine (MD) degree.
 Osteopathic physicians and non-physician osteopaths are so distinct that in practice they function as separate professions.

 As originally conceived by Andrew Still, the letters "DO" stood for "Diplomate in Osteopathy" and the title conferred by the degree was "Doctor of Osteopathy".
 Subsequently, the degree also came to be entitled "Doctor of Osteopathic Medicine".
 Since the late 20th century, the AOA has preferred that this title be used exclusively.
 Its members resolved at a 1960 conference:

 A minority of DOs continue to use the old terms, and the American Academy of Osteopathy retains the old usage in its name.